Divorce and debts: everything you need to know

 • Limited community of property (after 2018): Debts from before the marriage remain private, but joint debts during the marriage are shared.

-3. Making agreements about debt payment
+3. Making agreements on the payment of debts

-4. Legal help with debts and divorce
+4. Legal assistance with debts and divorce

 Share this message